 An apple a day keeps the doctor away.
 We’ve all heard the saying more than once.
 Unfortunately, that is not a foolproof method for staying healthy during the winter months.
-Fear not though, there’s many more steps you can take to keep your body running at full strength in these winter months.
+Fear not, though, there are many more steps you can take to keep your body running at full strength in these winter months.
 With another two months of winter left to go, we can all use a refresher on some common tips to help us stay healthy in our classrooms and homes.

-- Wash your hands – Yes, there are germs everywhere.
+Yes, there are germs everywhere.
 One of the most important things we can do to keep us from getting sick is to keep our hands clean.
 Whether we’re eating snacks, shaking hands, or grabbing objects along the walk to our destination, we risk getting germs on us.
 People then touch their eyes, nose, and mouth throughout the day, many times without realizing it, inviting those germs inside.
-So as the science shows us, make it a habit to wash your hands throughout the day, especially when you find them touching all kinds of various objects.
+So, as science shows us, make it a habit to wash your hands throughout the day, especially when you find them touching all kinds of various objects.

-- Eat healthy – It’s so easy to just go for the ramen noodle bowl or a greasy slice of pizza at college.
+It is so easy to just go for the ramen noodle bowl or a greasy slice of pizza at college.
 But the end results might not be as good as the feast itself.
-In addition to tasting good, healthy eating will help you avoid sickness too.
-Foods rich in vitamins, like C, D, and E, can help improve your immune system and resist infection.
+In addition to tasting good, healthy eating will help you avoid sickness, too.
+Foods rich in vitamins like C, D, and E can help improve your immune system and resist infection.
 In addition to fighting the common cold or flu, many other food options can help maintain muscle and joint strength, digestive strength, and fight many common ailments.
-So next time you run for some groceries, be sure to grab some whole grains, nuts, and fresh fruits and vegetables to give yourself plenty of healthy options for your next meal or snack.
+So, next time you run for some groceries, be sure to grab some whole grains, nuts, and fresh fruits and vegetables to give yourself plenty of healthy options for your next meal or snack.

-- Get enough sleep – If you’re balancing regular exercise along with all your school work and social commitments, your body will need plenty of rest to keep healthy.
+If you’re balancing regular exercise along with all your school work and social commitments, your body will need plenty of rest to keep healthy.
 Studies show that lack of sleep can negatively affect your immune system, as the amount of infection-fighting antibodies and cells in your body are reduced during those periods when you don’t get enough sleep.
-According to health care research, adults can maintain a strong immune system with about seven to eight hours of good sleep each night.
-So do your best to keep those all-nighters out of your schedule.
+According to healthcare research, adults can maintain a strong immune system with about seven to eight hours of good sleep each night.
+So, do your best to keep those all-nighters out of your schedule.